likvidera/Documentation/CTF/mirc2077/README.md

     NX:       NX enabled
     PIE:      PIE enabled
 ```
-mirc2077 is meant to be a bite-size 'browser-pwnable'.
-The player can send a link which will be 'clicked' by the android.

-If the link contains Javascript, it will be interpreted by Duktape (https://duktape.org).
-To make this interesting, an out-of-bounds read and write bug was introduced to the TypedArray object via a custom built-in called `sect`.

-The JS-interpretation occurs in a heavily seccomp-sandboxed child-process.
-However, for the first flag, it's enough to get code-exec in the JS-interpretation-process but the end goal is to escape it by exploiting a bug in the IPC of the main-process.

 ## Backdoor / Duktape bug analysis
-This is bug that was introduced to Duktape
+The player can send various messages to the android on 'IRC', this includes a link.
+If that link contains Javascript, it will be interpreted by the Duktape JS engine.
+To make this a bit more interesting, a bug was introduced to the Duktape source.
+The player recieved this diff that included this
 ``` diff
 +DUK_INTERNAL duk_ret_t duk_bi_typedarray_sect(duk_hthread *thr) {
 +	duk_hbufobj *h_this;